massalabs/massa-docs/web3-dev/smart-contracts/Step_by_step.rst

   .. code-blocks:: typescript

-    import { createSC, fileToBase64, Storage, Context, generateEvent, call} from "@massalabs/massa-as-sdk"
+    import { createSC, fileToBase64, Storage, Context, generateEvent, call, transferCoins, Args} from "@massalabs/massa-as-sdk"

-  ==> The goal of this line is to import from the "massalabs/massa-as-sdk" library the functions that we will be used : { createSC, fileToBase64, Storage, Context, generateEvent, call}
+  ==> The goal of this line is to import from the "massalabs/massa-as-sdk" library the functions that we will be used :

+  * createSC() : to deploy a binary on the blockchain
+  * fileToBase64() : to create a binary from a .wasm file.
+  * Storage() : to get all function related to key storage (see below).
+  * Context() : to get all function related to the context of the smart contract as : the current timestamp, the remaining gas, who tranfered coins etc.
+  * generateEvent() : to print into the massa-client a message.
+  * call() : to call a function from a specific smart contract.
+  * transferCoins() : to transfert coins from a smart contract to an address.
+  * Args() : to give arguments calling a function from an another smart contract.

 * main() function to execute the script :